rest-for-physics/feminos-daq/README.md

 * A new empty file will be generated at FILES_TO_ANALYSE_PATH to indicate when a particular RUN has completely finished.

    * The generated file under FILES_TO_ANALYSE_PATH will have extension *.endRun*.
 And it will use the same file name as the last file written.

-* A cleanSharedMemory.c code has been added to clean up resources created by mclient in shareBuffer mode.